wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/177-statement-by-westerman-at-uk-eec-negotiations.md

 ---
+doc_date: '1962-04-26'
+doc_num: 177
+doc_order: 177
+naa_refs:
+- naa_barcode: 3286768
+  naa_control_symbol: EHEC2
+  naa_series: A10206
+  reference: '[NAA: A 10206, EHEC2]'
-title: "177 STATEMENT BY WESTERMAN AT UK-EEC NEGOTIATIONS"
+title: STATEMENT BY WESTERMAN AT UK-EEC NEGOTIATIONS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10042
 vol_id: 27
-doc_date: 1962-04-26
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 177 STATEMENT BY WESTERMAN AT UK-EEC NEGOTIATIONS

-NAA: A 10206, EHEC2

 Brussels, 26 April 1962

 ****

-Statement on Behalf of Australia to the Committee of Deputies of the United Kingdom/EEC Conference1
+Statement on Behalf of Australia to the Committee of Deputies of the United Kingdom/EEC Conference[1](#f1)

  _Introduction_

 First of all, I wish to express to you and your Ministers the Australian Government’s appreciation of your invitation to address you.
 This enables us to supplement what our British friends have been saying and will in future be saying, by explaining directly and in our own way, the rights and benefits we now have in the United Kingdom and the vital issues at stake for Australia in the negotiations in which you are engaged, and by offering some suggestions on how we think our interests can best be preserved if the United Kingdom should join with you in the Community.